ngx-ree/ControlPanelsScripts/README.md

 'Munica 1.0' - The rocket and the lander designed to get 'Rufus 1.0' to the Mun.
 It can use the 'gtrn.ks' script for launching to LKO and the 'lnd65.ks' script for Mun landing.
 ![screenshot](images/munica.jpg)

+### Notepad++ KerboScript language import

+There are two KerboScript language definitions in the package:
+`kOS_dark.xml` - Definition for dark mode.
+`kOS_light.xml` - Definition for light mode.
+This one is quite hastily derived from dark mode (because I use dark mode only), so it might need some additional adjustment.

+To import KerboScript definition(s) into Notepad++, open Notepad++ and go to Language -> User Defined Language -> Define Your Language, then click the `Import` button and browse to `kOS_dark.xml` and/or `kOS_light.xml`.
+After the import, restart Notepad++ and find the language definition(s) under the `Language` menu item.

+WARNING: I don't know if it is a Notepad++ bug or I have made some mistakes in the definitions, but sometimes (especially when working with comments) the code marking goes wrong from the cursor down (when it happens, you'll see it).
+Re-selecting the language from the menu fixes the problem.

 [back to TOC](#table-of-contents)